I read this novel in Danish. It has been written in Swedish originally.

 They were guarding the girl just before her murder.
 The police jump on the occasion without digging more.
 But why ?
 Why this murder?
 And why did they blame themselves when their guilt is so dubious?

-Helen is now a shy woman, married almost without having chosen to James, a friend of his father.
+Helen is now a shy woman, married almost without having chosen to James, a friend of her father.
 She hides and hates the lights that turn on her.
-His son, Sam, is very introverted, oblivious, subject to the haughty attitude of his father, a career military man who respects only force, order and arms.
+Her son, Sam, is very introverted, oblivious, subject to the haughty attitude of his father, a career military man who respects only force, order and arms.

 But who is really James?